raytiasha/Olist-operational-performance-analysis/README.md

 **In order to evaluate operational performance, we focused on the following key metrics:**
 - **Monthly Order Volume:** Tracks changes in demand over time and identifies periods of increased operational workload.
-- **Delivery Cycle Analysis:** Measures the efficiency and reliability of the fulfillment and delivery process.
+- **Delivery Cycle Analysis:** Measures the efficiency and reliability of the end-to-end order fulfillment process, from order placement to delivery.
-- **Average Review Score:** Evaluates customer satisfaction and helps quantify the customer impact of delivery performance.
+- **Average Review Score:** Evaluates customer satisfaction and quantifies the impact of operational performance on customer experience.

 #### Monthly Order Volume
 - Order demand increased significantly from 324 orders in October 2016 to a peak of 7,544 orders in November 2017.